casper-network/docs-archive/workflow/setup.rst

 In Testnet, you can fund the account by using the *Request tokens* button on the `Faucet Page <https://clarity-testnet-old.make.services/#/faucet>`_ to receive tokens.

 In Mainnet, a pre-existing account will have to transfer CSPR tokens to finalize the process of setting up an account.

-In Mainnet, CSPR tokens transferred to the ``AccountHash`` corresponding to your ``PublicKey`` will automatically create your account (if it does not already exist).
-Currently, this is the only way an account can be created.
+The *Source* account needs to transfer CSPR tokens to the hexadecimal-encoded public key of the *Target* account.
+This transfer will automatically create the *Target* account if it does not exist.
+Currently, this is the only way an account can be created on Mainnet.

 Acquire Node Address from network peers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^